-The sections below highlight key updates and improvements to the capabilities of ArcGIS Maps for Adobe Creative Cloud with each release.
+The sections below highlight key updates and improvements to ArcGIS Maps for Adobe Creative Cloud with each release.
 For the latest information about supported software versions and account types, see Requirements.

-If you have an idea for a new feature you'd like to see in Maps for Adobe Creative Cloud, tell us about it on the ArcGIS Ideas site.
+If you have an idea for a new feature you'd like to see in Maps for Adobe Creative Cloud, share it on the ArcGIS Ideas site.

 Version 3.1 October 2021